 Yes.
 Just press and hold a preset to save whatever you're currently listening to.
 Note that you can also use the SoundTouch® app to drag and drop presets from your smartphone or tablet.

 What is the Wave® music system IV warranty period?

 The Wave® music system IV is backed by a limited one-year warranty.

-The Skill enables Bose SoundTouch customers to control elements of the SoundTouch experience through Alexa by speaking to an Amazon Echo, Dot or Tap, or any Alexa-enabled device.
+The Bose SoundTouch Control Skill for Alexa-enabled devices enables Bose SoundTouch customers to control elements of the SoundTouch experience through Alexa by speaking to an Amazon Echo, Echo Dot, Tap or any Alexa-enabled device.

 Play music set to a SoundTouch preset.
 For example, “Alexa, ask Bose to play Preset 1.”